 against the culture when trying to redirect strategy, attempt to dodge; if you must

-Deal and Kennedy, in their book that first popularized the idea of corporate culture, made much the same sort of observation.
+Deal and Kennedy, in their book, Corporate Cultures, that first popularized the idea of corporate culture, made much the same sort of observation.
 They commented that changing corporate culture “costs a fortune and takes forever.”
+(Terrence Deal and Allan Kennedy, Corporate Cultures)

 Now, it’s very important to distinguish between change, in general, and meaningful changes in the corporate personality.
 A fact of organizational life is that companies are constantly changing certain habits and practices.